In this post, I will explain exactly how you should handle a DUI stop by law enforcement in California.

 All officers are trained to ask a series of questions that help the prosecution build a DUI case against you.
 Not all officers ask these questions, however the reports that include the answers to the questions are very helpful for the prosecution.

-Which questions provide the DUI prosecutor with the most information?
+Which Puestions provide the DUI Prosecutor with the Most Information?

 The most important thing a prosecutor needs to know in building their case is what you have been drinking and when your last drink was.
 The most common answer given to officers is “a couple of beers a few hours ago.”
 This is tantamount to shooting yourself in the foot.